remipelhate/distil/README.md

 }
 ```

 If we were to offer this as a filter on, for example, a public API, we'd want to be able to resolve `limit=unlimited` to `new Limit(null)`. 'unlimited' can't be naturally casted to a  `null` value, so we need to register it as a keyword.
-To do so, our `Limit` criterion needs to implement the `Distil\Keywords\HasKeywords` interface, which requires you to define a `keywords()` method:
+To do so, our limit Criterion needs to implement the `Distil\Keywords\HasKeywords` interface, which requires you to define a `keywords()` method:
 ```php
 use Distil\Criterion;
 use Distil\Keywords\HasKeywords;